Akash09-ak/spotify-dataset-pipeline/README.md

 2. Load CSV Files:

     The load_csv_files function takes a path and reads two CSV files ("spotify-albums_data_2023.csv" and "spotify-tracks_data_2023.csv") into pandas DataFrames (albums_df and tracks_df).
-    It checks if either DataFrame is empty.
-If so, it exits with an error message.

 3. Clean Data :